nitz/ilvlbot/README.md

 ## Prerequisites

 I've built this with vs15 and try to stay up with patches.
-It's built against .NET 4.7.2.
+It's built with .NET Core 2.2.
+You'll need the .NET Core 2.2 SDK installed.
+As of writing, it doesn't seem to come as a component in the msvs installer, and instead is installed seperatedly from [Microsoft's Site](https://dotnet.microsoft.com/download).

 ## Building